AMHD Employment Opportunities

 For CMHC positions listed below, return non-civil service application, employment availability information form which identifies acceptable job locations., resume, and salary requirements to: CMHC Systems Administration, 1700 Lanakila Avenue, Honolulu, HI 96817.
 Submit separate application for each position and location applying for.
 Continuous recruitment until positions are filled; however, only applications postmarked by date stated in classified advertisements, if applicable, are assured of receiving full consideration.
-Please call 832-5770 to confirm if position(s) is (are) still on active recruitment status.There are currently no CMHC positions open at this time.
-Please check back later.
+Please call 832-5770 to confirm if position(s) is (are) still on active recruitment status including positions in the Courts and Corrections Branch and Psychologists and Psychiatrists positions.

 |Performs prof svcs in the field of clinical psychology (CP), by providing consultation & liaison svcs to treatment teams & criminal justice agencies; evaluating & monitoring consumers w/severe & persistent mental illness (SPMI) & criminal justice involvement regarding their risk level, engagement w/treatment planning, & adherence to court ordered conditions; & providing recommendations regarding risk management & reduction strategies to support maint. of comm. tenure; & performing other related duties as assigned.

 MQs: EDUCATION: Applicants must possess the requirements specified in either A, B, C, D, or E below:

 B. Successful completion of all reqs for a doctoral degree form an accredited college in a specialty related to CP.
 The doctoral prog. must have included an internship in CP or must have been supplemented by a post-doctoral clinical internship.
 In lieu of the clinical internship req, applicants may substitute 1 yr of post-doctoral CP exp. under competent prof. supvn.